MED0001176356 This website contains imagery which is only suitable for audiences 18+.

 Crescent Lift

 This technique only involves one incision made halfway along the top outer edge of the areola.
 A small amount of tissue is removed, and the bottom of the incision is lifted to meet the top, elevating the breast and nipple to a higher position.
-This technique is only recommended for women with slight sagging or drooping and results in minimal scarring masked by the areola.
+This method is suitable for patients with slight breast descent.

 Peri-Areolar Lift

-This method, known as the ‘doughnut lift’, involves two circular incisions around the areolar, one outside the other.
-Skin and breast tissue are removed between these incisions, resulting in only one scar around the areolar.
-This technique will benefit women who experience very mild sagging or desire a smaller areolar and only causes minimal scarring.
+This method, known as the ‘doughnut lift’, involves two circular incisions around the areola, one outside the other.
+Skin and breast tissue are removed between these incisions, resulting in only one scar around the areola.
+This technique is suitable for patients with mild breast descent or those who want a smaller areola.

 Anchor Lift

 This method is the most used for women with large breasts.
-It involves three incisions around the areolar, going vertically from the lower edge of the areolar to the crease under the breast (infra-mammary fold) and horizontally along the natural curve of the breast crease.
-This technique is ideal for women with significant excess skin and breast tissue, but it can cause substantial visible scarring.
+It involves three incisions around the areola, going vertically from the lower edge of the areola to the crease under the breast (infra-mammary fold) and horizontally along the natural curve of the breast crease.
+This technique is suitable for patients with excess skin and breast tissue.

 Lollipop Lift

-This method is also known as ‘vertical breast lift’ and is the most used breast lift technique for many patients.
-It involves two incisions around the areolar.
-The first incision is made around the outside of the areola.
-The second is made at the bottom of the areolar, going horizontally to the natural breast crease.
-This type of incision resembles a lollipop, and the benefit of this technique is that scars are modest and can be easily hidden.
+This method, also known as a ‘vertical breast lift,’ is the most used breast lift technique.
+It involves two incisions around the areola.
+The first is made around the outside of the areola.
+The second is made at the bottom of the areola, going horizontally to the natural breast crease.
+This type of incision resembles a lollipop.

 How much does a breast lift cost in Brisbane?

-A variety of factors influences the cost of a mastopexy, and it is impossible to list the price without having a consultation with Dr Broadhurst.
-During the consultation, Dr Broadhurst will examine the extent of your concerns, your medical history, and what you hope to achieve with a breast lift.
-Dr Broadhurst will then create a personalised treatment plan and can provide an estimate of costs at that time.
+Various factors influence the cost of a mastopexy, and it is impossible to list the price without consulting with Dr Broadhurst.
+During the consultation, he will assess your overall health, goals, and expectations.
+He will then create a personalised treatment plan and can estimate costs at that time.

 Factors that influence mastopexy costs include: